edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

   </p>
 </div>

 As a last step we need to instruct VMware NSX to export the OpenStack virtual machine virtual interface (vif) UUID as extra information besides the VMware vSphere one.
 This is necessary as OpenStack uses a different UUID than VMware vSphere does.
-Without this setting OpenStack wouldn&#8217;t &#8220;recognize&#8221; a VM that it created for further operations via the Neutron API.
+Without this setting OpenStack wouldn't "recognize" a VM that it created for further operations via the Neutron API.

 Instruct NSX to allow custom vifs with the command `nsxd --allow-custom-vifs`.
 When asked for a username and password, enter the username and password for the ESXi host.